chalmers-revere/2018-wasp-summer-school/getting-started/README.md

 The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

 Now, you can open a recent web browser (like Chrome 68+ or Safari 11+ for example) and point it to http://localhost:8081.
 Open the folder view and click on the button labeled `.csv` to extract the messages in separate `.csv` files and get a download offered for a `.zip`-file containing all extracted `.csv` files.
 Depending on the size of the selected recording file, this step might take up to a few minutes.

 You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.

+---

+#### Getting Started 4: Extracting `.csv`/`.png` files from a recording on your computer

+The fourth tutorial is to extract `.csv` files from a recording file for data post-processing.
+A `.csv` file is create for every message type that is exchanged on Kiwi including the sent, received, and sample timestamps.

+_Prerequisites:_

+* Have tutorial 3 completed.

+_Tutorial:_

+* If not already running, start the application description: `docker-compose -f h264-decoder-viewer.yml up` in a terminal.

+The application is available when you read a message stating `[opendlv-vehicle-view] Web server listening on port: 8081, joining live OD4Session 112, using OD4Session 253 for playback.`

+Now, you can open Chrome (version 68+) and point it to http://localhost:8081.
+Open the folder view and click on the button labeled `.csv/.png` to extract the messages in separate `.csv` files and export the video frames as `.png` files.
+This step takes a while to complete as during the first time, a specific Docker image is built (takes around 5min) and afterwards, depending on the length of your `.rec`-file, the data is processed.
+Do not close the browser window and wait for your download.
+Thus, it is recommended to run this tutorial with a small recording file first.

+You can stop the application by pressing `Ctrl-C` followed by the command `docker-compose -f h264-decoder-viewer.yml down` in a terminal.